kuntiik/MT/README.md

 </div>

 ## Introduction
-This object detection framework was made for dental caries detection from X-ray images.
+This object detection framework was created for dental caries detection from X-ray images.
 Despite its purpose, it can be modified to serve as a general object detection framework. <br />
 It was inspired by the IceVision (https://github.com/airctic/icevision) library, and part of their code was inherited.
-This framework supports implemented detection models as well as support for multiple external libraries such as MMDet or Ultralytics.
+This framework supports self-implemented detection models as well as models from multiple external libraries such as MMDet or Ultralytics.
 We provide functions to convert data to the format required by those libraries.

 ## How to install